 - Furnished Finder has a built-in feature that allows you to run a background check on potential guests before agreeing to host them.

-- Because you only pay a listing fee, no commission on rentals, you’ll reap higher profits on this platform than monthly Airbnb rentals.
+- With no commission on rentals, only a listing fee, you’ll reap higher profits on this platform than monthly Airbnb rentals.

-- In many locations, stays longer than 30 days are exempt from local housing and hospitality taxes.
+- In many locations, stays longer than 30 days are exempt from local hotel and hospitality taxes.

 Who Uses Furnished Finder

-Most users of this website are traveling nurses – they are the demographic that the site primarily caters to- but all sorts of people use Furnished Finder for temporary lodging when they need a furnished short-term rental for a month or longer.
+Most users of this website are traveling nurses.
+They are the demographic that the site primarily caters to, but all sorts of people use Furnished Finder when they need a furnished short-term rental for a month or longer.

-Some business travelers may use Furnished Finder as an alternative to impersonal corporate housing, while others (including myself, when I moved to St. Louis) may use the platform to secure a safe mid-length furnished rental to live in during the process of purchasing a home in a new city or undergoing an extensive remodel.
+Some business travelers use Furnished Finder as an alternative to impersonal corporate housing.
+Others (including myself, when I moved to St. Louis) use the platform to rent a mid-length furnished home to live in while buying a home in a new city or undergoing an extensive remodel.

 Places where Furnished Finder is an option as an alternative to Airbnb